c650/irc-bot-framework/README.md

 All of this code is licensed under the MIT License.

 ---
+# Building and Using

+Take a look at [sample-config.json](/sample-config.json) to see what you need to run all of the bot's features.
+The only necessary pieces of information for running the bot are the "bot" and "servers" sections.

+On Linux 64 bit machines:

+	./configure #still in Alpha
+	make
+	./bin/bot.out
+---
 # Design...

 I aim to provide a simple way to interface with other entities on IRC.
 Using the `on_privmsg` function, a user of this framework can add some extra functionality.
 The bot will listen for a trigger like ("\@something").
 The trigger has to be the beginning of another user's IRC message.